This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Estrogen: This is a female hormone that is used for women with hyperandrogenism (high levels of male hormones).
 Estrogen can reduce the effects of male hormones on hair growth.
 This treatment is used in women with male pattern baldness.

 - Immunologic agents: This medicine affects the immune systems cells that may be attacking hair follicles.
 This treatment is used to treat alopecia areata.
-Your caregiver may start treatment with a small dose at first and slowly increase the dose with each treatment.
-The frequency of treatment may be reduced once your caregiver sees improvement in your condition.
+Your healthcare provider may start treatment with a small dose at first and slowly increase the dose with each treatment.
+The frequency of treatment may be reduced once your healthcare provider sees improvement in your condition.
 Treatment is stopped when there is no improvement for 6 months.

 - Avoid hair and scalp trauma: Use a soft-bristled hair brush to protect your scalp from damage.
 Avoid the overuse of chemicals such as permanent wave solutions on your hair.
 Avoid hairstyles that pull your hair too much.